Education in Taoyuan City: Ta-Han Junior High School

+History

-In 1959,the forerunner of this school, was established at the present location with 1 hectare land.
+In 1959, the forerunner of this school, was established at the present location with 1 hectare land.
 In August 1964.
 Wei-Wo Fu thought to build school.
 The Branch was first led by Mr. Fu-Sen Lin as the headmaster.
 The approval was issued by Dept of Education, Taiwan Provincial Government.
 In February 1968, Ta-han became independent from Ta-Hsi junior high school.
 In reply to the governmental policy of implementing the 9 Year National Education System as the extension for the existing 6 Year System.
-In August 1980,Wo-Chang Le served as the principal.
+In August 1980, Wo-Chang Le served as the principal.
 In March 1984, Se-Lin Wang served as the principal.
 In March 1911, Yong-Kong Yang. served as the principal.
 In 1994, Le-Chen She served as the principal.
-In 1996,Chin-Chig Han served as the principal.
+In 1996, Chin-Chig Han served as the principal.
 In 1998, Ye-Chin Lin served as the principal.
 In 2001, Ting-I Tshi served as the principal.